Cannabis Flowers or Concentrates: Which is Right for You?

 On the flip side, flowers maintain all their original flavors, aromas, and cannabinoids, which, again, add to the medicinal value of cannabis.
 For example, the terpene Linalool (naturally found in many strains) can enhance the sedating effect of an Indica.
 While the terpene Limonene can offer an uplifting feeling for its users.
 As a full-spectrum product, flowers medicinal value is unrivaled in the cannabis industry.
 But because of the plant material present, they are beginning to take a backseat to the pure flavor of today's extracts.

-Convenience of flowers
+Convenience of Cannabis Flower

 A large barrier to entry for many consumers is the equipment needed to partake in concentrates.
 Many dab rigs look like they can also be found in science labs.
 But is it that difficult or intimidating?
 Well, that depends on your definition of difficult and how willing you are to try something new.

 Compared directly to rolling papers, pipes, and bongs, dab rigs are not convenient.
 But they’re not meant to be.
 After hitting a dab in the comfort of your home, you’ll more than likely make a b-line to the fridge then immediately hit the couch.
 Concentrates, for many, is a calculated knock-out punch, and highly coveted for this trait.
 Combined with the purer product, you can begin to see the draw for many to the concentrate world.

 For those longing for a portable, extract experience, look no further than vape pens.
 These convenient, discreet, and precisely dosed vape pens combine the benefits of flowers and concentrates, but in a compact form.
 This product of the extract world has taken off in recent years, catering mainly to on-the-go individuals.
 Increased manufacturer competition has benefited consumers with increased variety and competitive pricing.
 Still, even with these advancements, flowers are still king in terms of available selection.
 But this could soon change.